-(a) Seminars are held in alternate weeks.
+(a) Seminars are held in alternate weeks. (b) Refer to page 96 for details of changes in humanities subjects operating from 1962.

-BACHELOR OF COMMERCE (STATISTICS) PASS DEGREE-PART-TIME CURRICULUM TIMETABLE
+BACHELOR OF COMMERCE (STATISTICS) Pass Degree-Part-time Curriculum Timetable

 For Year I, see the common Part-time First Year Timetable.